eigenhombre/llbb/README.md

     user	0m0.000s
     sys	0m0.001s
     $ ls -l five
-    -rwxr-xr-x  1 jacobsen  staff  16840 Jul 26 21:09 five
+    -rwxr-xr-x  1 jacobsen  staff  16840 Jul 26 21:16 five

-One of my favorite things about Go, Rust and C is that they produce stand-alone binaries.
-We've just started chipping out a path to doing the same with Babashka, a tool typically thought of as primarily useful for "scripting."
+One of my favorite things about Go, Rust and C is that they produce relatively small, stand-alone binaries, compared with the massive uberjar files involved in shipping Java/Clojure apps, Python Eggs/virtualenvs/etc., etc.).

+We've just started chipping out a path to building tiny executables using Babashka, a tool typically thought of as primarily useful for "scripting," leveraging LLVM's assembly-language-like IR and tooling to get us close to the metal.

-(Note that I could just as easily have used Clojure.
+(Note that I could just as easily have used Clojure instead of Babashka to produce the IR.
 But small Babashka scripts run much faster.)

 # Argument Counting